lasandrall/HIP/README.md

 A Shiny App for HIP can be found at: https://multi-viewlearn.shinyapps.io/HIP_ShinyApp/

+The R-package HIP can be read as (after installing devtools)

+install_github("lasandrall/HIP/HIP")

+Please follow the following instructions to implement the python version of HIP.

 1. This package depends on the following Python modules:
 - torch
 - numpy